uwcartlab/mapstudy/README.md

 ## Map
 ###Filename: map.json

 This config file holds the configuration options necessary to create the map.
-MapStudy will eventually support creating web maps with interaction logging in [Leaflet](http://leafletjs.com/), [Mapbox-GL](https://www.mapbox.com/mapbox-gl-js/api/), and [D3](http://d3js.org/), and maps with no interaction logging as any of the first three plus a static image, REST service, or embedded iframe with any other web mapping service (e.g. [CartoDB](https://cartodb.com/) and [ArcGIS Online Viewer](https://www.arcgis.com/home/webmap/viewer.html)).
+MapStudy supports creating web maps with interaction logging in [Leaflet](http://leafletjs.com/).

 In the descriptions below, `map` refers to each object in the map.json `pages` array.
 The map.json file should be structured thus: